0x3639/go-zenon-health-check/README.md

 - The result of each health check, including the full JSON response.
 - Errors encountered during the health check, along with relevant details.

-### 7. API Usage
+### 8. API Usage

 - **Health Check Endpoint**: The health status and the latest JSON response from the health check can be accessed via the `/health` endpoint.
+Rate limiting applies, allowing 1 request every 15 seconds per IP address.

 ```bash
 curl http://your-server-address:5000/health